 Under the "Act for Employment of the Poor in certain Districts of Ireland," Alexander Nimmo, a well-known engineer, was appointed to the "Northern District," which included the Counties of Sligo, Mayo, and Galway.
-Not only were numerous new lines of communication opened up, but the advancement of the fishing industry on the littoral was taken into consideration.
-In July the following notice appeared:
+Not only were numerous new lines of communication opened up, but the ad-

+2 It was also designated "The English Road," as it was made with vancement of the fishing industry on the littoral was taken into consideration.
+In July the following notice appeared:-